Share this link via

 Kyouyakun(きょうやくん)

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
-Below are the kanji choices for "Kyouya," sorted by the total number of "Good!" votes.
+Below are the kanji variations for "Kyouya," ranked by the total number of "Good!" votes.

 亨 means "prosperity, success, smooth sailing."